Spatulox/APITester/README.md

 ## Features
 ### Test Execution

-	Test Selection Menu: Choose which tests to run from multiple configuration files, allowing for organized and grouped testing scenarios.
+	Choose which config (or a group of config) to run from multiple configuration files, allowing for organized and grouped testing scenarios.
+    Execute only one endpoint en the config to test it

 ### Configuration Management